bitcaster-io/documentation/sources/terminology.rst

 Organization
 ~~~~~~~~~~~~
 Organization is the primary subject in Bitcaster, it refers to your Company or Community,
-it is where all the Bitcaster users belogn to.
+it is where all the Bitcaster users belong to.

 Channel